 Finding the Source of Baseboard Heater Noise

 Before attempting any repairs, pinpoint the exact source of the noise.
-This process involves careful observation, and you might need to remove the baseboard covers to get a closer look.
+This involves careful observation, and you might need to remove the baseboard covers to get a closer look.

 Listen Carefully